How much does it cost to put a dog or cat to sleep in the UK?

 Median £4,100 across 7 real prices

-A private colonoscopy is often booked to skip the NHS wait for investigation of a worrying symptom.
+A private colonoscopy is usually booked to skip the NHS wait for investigating a worrying symptom, and it is sold as a day-case procedure with a single quoted fee.

 Median £3,017 across 6 real prices

-A private gastroscopy is a quick endoscopic look at the upper gut, often booked to investigate reflux, swallowing trouble or stomach pain without waiting on the NHS.
+A private gastroscopy is a quick endoscopic look at the upper gut, usually booked to investigate reflux, swallowing trouble or stomach pain without waiting on the NHS.

 Median £2,000 across 7 real prices

-Private physiotherapy is priced per session, and because most people need several, the per-session cost adds up quickly.
+Private physiotherapy is priced per session, and because most people need several, the per-session cost adds up fast.

-A private dermatology consultation is often booked for a mole check, a stubborn rash, or peace of mind about a changing skin spot, all without the NHS wait.
+A private dermatology consultation is usually booked for a mole check, a stubborn rash, or reassurance about a changing skin spot, without an NHS wait.

 A private gynaecology consultation is usually the first step before any private scan or procedure, booked to get seen quickly rather than wait months on the NHS.

-A private cardiology consultation is often booked for palpitations, chest pain or a family history that has been playing on your mind, without the NHS wait.
+A private cardiology consultation is usually booked for palpitations, chest pain or a family history that has been playing on your mind, without the NHS wait.

 A private self pay cost in the UK is normally quoted in pieces rather than as one number: a consultant's fee for their time, a hospital or facility fee for the room and staff, and often a separate anaesthetist's fee on top.